Morning at Cataract Falls

-Mt.
-Tam is more popular than ever these days, so I got up around 6am and got out from under the blanket of fog in SF.
-It seemed conditions were right for a dense marine layer.
-As I drove up Panoramic Highway, I could see the fog stretching from the ocean into the valley.
-I stopped near Mountain Home Inn to take it in and enjoy the quiet.
+I got up around 6am and drove in fog for quite some time.
+As I wound up Panoramic Highway, I saw the fog stretching into the valley all the way from the ocean.
+I stopped near Mountain Home Inn to take in the view and enjoy the quiet.

-Once I was satisfied, I headed back down to Rock Springs and got on Cataract Falls Trail.
+I headed back down and set out on Cataract Falls Trail.
 I walked along the creek at an easy pace then decided to detour up Laurel Dell Fire Road to see how Bare Knoll was looking.
 With the sun at my back and now higher in the sky, the landscape was a little plain, but I took the opportunity to sit on a rock and eat breakfast.

-At the falls which I think of as the Cataract Falls – where the water sort of spreads out over a large, steep rockface – I couldn’t have timed my arrival better.
+At the falls which I think of as the Cataract Falls – where the water sort of spreads out over a large, steep rock face – I couldn’t have arrived at a better time.
 The sun was in just the right position where it was shining through the leaves and filtering down in a really lovely way.
 And with the sun partially obscured like that, I was able to capture a nice-looking sunburst.
-I was very happy with the result.

-I made it as far as the junction at Helen Markt Trail, all the while thinking how hard the hike back uphill was going to be.
+I made it as far as the junction at Helen Markt Trail, all the while mildly dreading the hike back uphill.
 I rested for a while before tackling the return climb.
-At this point – around 10am – many more people were on the trail, presumably from the trailhead at Alpine Lake.
-Back at Rock Springs, the parking lot was packed and I counted a group of 50 hikers just starting out on Simmons Trail.
-I felt validated for starting my day so early.
+At this point many more people had joined the trail.
+By the time I reached my car, the parking lot was packed and I counted a group of 50 hikers just setting out on Simmons Trail.
+I felt validated for starting my day so early!

 Cataract Falls is without a doubt a very popular hike, and for good reason.
 The trail is well-maintained and it feels like you’re far away from civilization.
-I’m sure the ravine offers a nice, cool, sheltered hike in warmer weather as well.
-I’d like to try it from the north trailhead some day.
-At least then it’d be all downhill for the second half of the hike!
+The ravine offers a sheltered hike in the warm months and beautiful waterfalls in the wet months.
+Next time, I’ll start at the northern trailhead – at least then the back half of the hike would be downhill.